-- Subj: ORDER CONVENING THE FY-20 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
+- b.
 Career Paths.
 In determining those officers best qualified for promotion, you should consider favorably those officers who have demonstrated sustained superior performance in a spectrum of assignments requiring expertise in diverse functional areas.
 The spectrum of assignments, however, can be limited by fleet/operational/joint requirements.
 This must be taken into account by the board.
 It should also be noted that officers may have been assigned outside the traditional CHC career development patterns (i.e., recruiting, instructing, etc.) requiring specific skill specialties.
 These assignments, though beneficial to the interests of the Navy, have resulted in those officers having career patterns different from other officers.
 There are no expectations that officers must be selected from only certain assignments. - c.
 Additional Education, Training, and Professional Development.
-The CHC values education, training, and professional development.
+The CHC values education, training and professional development.
 All CHC officers enter service with at least one master's degree. - (1) Advanced Education.
 Officers who have participated in advanced education beneficial to the Navy (e.g., Navy-funded, personal expense, etc.) after entering service that leads to another master's degree, post graduate certification, or doctorate degree should be given favorable consideration.
-Schooling associated with non-observed time should not be viewed as detrimental to promotion potential. - (2) Subspecialty requirements.
+Schooling associated with non-observed time should not be viewed as detrimental to promotion potential.

+- Subj: ORDER CONVENING THE FY-20 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (2) Subspecialty requirements.
 Officers who have proven CHC subspecialties (Religious and Culture, Pastoral Counseling, and Ethics) should be given favorable consideration.
 Proven expertise from an experience tour utilizing that subspecialty is fundamental to development of Navy leaders. - (3) Fleet Marine Force (FMF) Qualification Designator.
 For officers who have been assigned to operational Marine Corps tours, favorable consideration should be given to those awarded the FMF Qualification Designator (AQD 55F). - (4) CHC Communities of Interest (COI).
 Officers who have participated in a CHC COI should be given favorable consideration.
-Membership requires having held assignments in specific areas of chaplaincy where they have developed proficiency and professional expertise, valued by the CHC and the Department of the Navy.
+Membership requires having held assignments in specific areas of chaplaincy where they have developed proficiency and professional expertise, valued by the CHC and the Department of the Navy. - d.

-- Subj: ORDER CONVENING THE FY-20 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - d.
 Fitness Reports.
 When officers serve with the Marine Corps, Coast Guard, Merchant Marines, or in joint environments where reporting seniors may be unfamiliar with the Navy fitness reports system, special attention must be taken in reviewing those officers' records. - e.
 Navy Reserve Officers Recalled to Active Duty.
 The CHC Community is a mix of direct accessions and indefinite recalls.
-Navy Reserve officers who have been recalled to active duty will have fewer active-duty fitness reports than their continuous active-duty peers.
+Navy Reserve officers who have been recalled to active-duty will have fewer active-duty fitness reports than their continuous active-duty peers.
 Due consideration shall be given to the fitness reports available and the quality of performance reflected in the record.
 A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than an active-duty peer's record. - f.
-Officers who have a successful track record of sustained superior performance and an increasing scope of responsibilities in leadership, supervision, and/or staff assignments indicate potential to succeed at the level of commander. - g.
-Additional valuable achievements.
-The board shall give favorable consideration to those officers who have demonstrated superior supervisory performance in deployed, overseas, or joint assignments.
-The board shall give favorable consideration to those officers who have completed JPME, and/or resident degrees from the Naval War College or equivalent Service institutions.
+Officers who have a successful track record of accountability and sustained superior performance in diverse assignments demonstrate the potential to succeed at the level of lieutenant commander.
+It is strongly encouraged that at least one of these tours be operational (afloat or Marine Corps unit).

-10. Civil Engineer Corps (CEC) Community Considerations.
+10. Civil Engineer Corps (CEC) Community Considerations